theandrew168/bronzebeard/README.md

 Installing a full operating system doesn't have to be a prerequisite to building something useful.

 Check out the [DerzForth](https://github.com/theandrew168/derzforth) project for further elaboration of this idea.

-## How
-Bronzebeard and its tools are implemented purely in Python.
-It has been written in order to be free from large, complex toolchains.
-This keeps the project portable, minimal, and easy to understand.

 ## Devices
 The assembler itself supports the base 32-bit instruction set as well as the M, A, and C extensions (RV32IMAC).